StepanBoychuk/6.1-Advanced-User-management/README.md

 This is my REST API for User managment.
+To run this API local in docker use

+> docker-compose build

+And

+>docker-compose up

 It have several endpoints:

-On
 >GET api/users

 will return list of all users.This endpoint has two query parameters such as **page**(by default is set to 0) and **amount**(by default is set to 3)